 Third, charging flat fees also means carefully defining the scope of representation.
 If a case blows up in your face, you should be able to go back to your client for more money.
 That way the fee remains fair to everyone, and nobody gets screwed.

 But it also bears repeating that flat fees should just be one tool in your billing toolbox.
 The point is to deliver greater value to clients and do a better job of aligning incentives.
 If you cannot do that with a flat fee in a particular matter, don’t use one.

 Many smart lawyers offer capped fees all the time, and are perfectly happy doing so.
 But there is an important difference in the way they cap their fees.
 They are not capping fees as a way of trying out flat fees.
 They are capping fees as a way of reassuring the client that legal fees will not spiral out of control.

 Here is the difference.
 A lawyer capping fees as a way of trying out flat fees will cap fees at the estimated cost of the representation.
-If the lawyer and the client believe a Series A financing round should take about 50 hours at $200 per hour, the lawyer will cap his fees at about $10,000 — maybe with a slight cushion, just in case.
+If the lawyer and the client believe a Series A financing round should take about 50 hours at $200 per hour, the lawyer will cap their fees at about $10,000 — maybe with a slight cushion, just in case.
 A lawyer capping fees as a way of reassuring the client will cap the fees at $15,000 or $20,000, instead.
-In other words, she will pick a safe cap that she is extremely unlikely to run into.
+In other words, they will pick a safe cap that they area extremely unlikely to run into.
 It is more like a backstop.

 The risk technically remains entirely on the lawyer, but there is a different reward: the client feels reassured, and signs the retainer.